adibmp137/sentinelproc/README.md

 -  **Data Quality Control:**
     -   Applies `dataMask` to exclude no-data areas
     -   Implements noise masking with -22 dB threshold based on Sentinel-1 Noise Equivalent Sigma Zero (NESZ) specifications from [SentiWiki](https://sentiwiki.copernicus.eu/web/s1-mission)
--  **Visualization:** Converts linear power values to decibels (dB) and displays VV and VH polarizations using matplotlib with automatic scaling.
+-  **Visualization:** Converts linear power values to decibels (dB) and displays VV and VH polarizations using matplotlib.
+Masking is done by using the Kinrooi Field .shp file in the input folder and making white layer and a hole following the vector shape.

 ## Setup and Installation